-(Hf) Reporting Provisions for Exempted Agricultural Emergency, Remotely-Located Agricultural, Prime, and Nonagricultural Emergency Engines
+(Hf) Reporting Provisions for Exempted Agricultural Emergency, Remotely Located Agricultural, Prime, and Nonagricultural Emergency Engines

-An owner or operator of an engine subject to subsections (c)(6)93115.3(a), 93115.3(d), or (c)(12)93115.3(j) shall keep records of the number of hours the engines are operated on a monthly basis.
+An owner or operator of an agricultural emergency standby generator set engine subject to subsections (c)(6)93115.3(a) or an engine subject to sections 93115.3(d), or (c)(12)93115.3(j) shall keep records of the number of hours the engines are operated on a monthly basis.
 Such records shall be retained for a minimum of 36 months from the date of entry.
 Record entries made within 24 months of the most recent entry shall be retained on-site, either at a central location or at the engine's location, and made immediately available to the District staff upon request.
 Record entries made from 25 to 36 months from the most recent entry shall be made available to District staff within 5 working days from the district's request.

-(\underline{lg}) Reporting Requirements for Emergency Standby Engines
+$(\underline{\mathsf{lg}})$ Reporting Requirements for Emergency Standby Engines